JustinShenk/simages/README.md

 ```

-You can specify how many pairs you want to identify with `n`.
+Specify tne number of pairs to identify with the parameter `n`.

 ### How it works

-*simages* uses a convolutional autoencoder with PyTorch and compares the latent representations with [closely](https://github.com/justinshenk/closely).
+*simages* uses a convolutional autoencoder with PyTorch and compares the latent representations with [closely](https://github.com/justinshenk/closely) :triangular_ruler:.